-Kathleen McDonald joined the English faculty at Norwich in 2005, and specializes in early American literature, crime literature, and film studies.
+Kathleen McDonald has been a member of the English faculty at Norwich since 2005, and specializes in early American literature, crime literature, and film studies.
+Promoted to professor in 2020, she also serves as the University Assessment Coordinator.

 1 (802) 485-2416